-The following bodies have been established in the year 2000, within the management structure of the PI, in order to design, regulate, facilitate and monitor the implementation of the PTP:
+The following bodies have been established in order to design, regulate, facilitate and monitor the implementation of the PTP:

-• The Executive Council (Ektelestiko Symvoulio), which is responsible for the evaluation and monitoring of the programme, for advising the MoEC on policy matters relating to the PTP and for approving and reforming the structure and contents of the PTP.
-The Executive Council is chaired by the Director of the PI and comprises members from the PI, the UCY and the two teachers' trade unions, the Association of Secondary School Teachers of Cyprus, (Organosi Ellinon Leitourgon Mesis Ekpaidefsis Kyprou, OELMEK) and the Association of Teachers of Technical Education in Cyprus, (Organosi Leitourgon Technikis Ekpaidefsis Kyprou, OLTEK).
+The Coordinating Committee (Epitropi Syntonismou), comprising the Director of Secondary General Education, the Director of Secondary Technical and Vocational Education, the Director of the PI, two representatives from the UCY, one representative from the Association of Secondary School Teachers of Cyprus, (Organosi Ellinon Leitourgon Mesis Ekpaidefsis Kyprou, OELMEK) and one representative from the Association of Teachers of Technical Education in Cyprus, (Organosi Leitourgon Technikis Ekpaidefsis Kyprou, OLTEK).
+This committee observes and assesses the PTP and submits suggestions on its structure, content and operation to the MoEC and the UCY.